iBoBoTi/standup-management-tool/README.md

-# standup-management-tool
+# STANDUP-MANAGEMENT-TOOL
-A standup management api used for recording and tracking daily updates from employees
+The standup management api is used for recording and tracking daily updates from employees in a company.